NCMB, Wake AHEC announce free controlled substance prescribing CME

 NCMB and Wake AHEC (Area Health Education Center) have collaborated on a new webinar and panel discussion series on controlled substances prescribing, with an emphasis on treating pain.
 This project is supported by a grant from NC AHEC.

-Clinicians who complete the webinar will receive one hour of Category 1 continuing medical education (CME) credit.
-Clinicians who attend one of the related panel discussions (dates and locations below) can receive two hours of Category 1 CME credit.
+Clinicians who complete the webinar will receive one hour of AMA PRA Category 1 credit.
+Clinicians who attend one of the related panel discussions (dates and locations below) can receive two hours of credit.

 The program was designed to allow NCMB licensees the opportunity to fully satisfy the new CME requirement for controlled substance prescribers.
-Effective July 1, physicians who prescribe controlled substances are required to earn three hours of Category 1 controlled substances CME during each three-year CME cycle.
-Physician assistants who prescribe are required to earn two hours of Category 1 CME during each two-year cycle.
+Effective July 1, physicians who prescribe controlled substances are required to earn three hours of CME credit on prescribing controlled substances during each three-year CME cycle.
+Physician assistants who prescribe are required to earn two hours of credit during each two-year cycle.

 NOTE: All panel discussions are free and will be held at 5 p.m.